Robustness of Higher Dimensional Nonlocality against dual noise and sequential measurements: Introduction

 In another direction, the conventional Bell scenario has been extended where half of a bipartite system is possessed by a single observer, called Alice, while the other half is possessed by a series of observers, named as Bobs, who can measure sequentially \cite{silva'15}.
-In this new scheme of Bell test, it has been shown that no more than two observers can violate Bell-CHSH inequality if the series of observers measure independently \cite{silva'15, malchsh}.
-Such a sequential scenario has also been tested experimentally \cite{ex1, ex2} and is further extended in several situations which include detecting steerable correlation \cite{malsteer, she'19}, witnessing entanglement \cite{malew, malmdiew}, testing Bell inequalities other than CHSH \cite{malbi}, identifying genuine entanglement \cite{gent}, preparation contextuality \cite{contex'19}.
-An interesting twist in this situation is that with the slight modification to the independent and unbiased measurement scheme, the unbounded sequence of observers can be found who can certify non-classical correlation with the single observer in another side \cite{silva'15, colbeck'20}.
+In this new scheme of the Bell test, it has been shown that no more than two observers can violate Bell-CHSH inequality if the series of observers measure independently \cite{silva'15, malchsh}.
+Such a sequential scenario has also been tested experimentally \cite{ex1, ex2} and is further extended in several situations which include detecting steerable correlation \cite{malsteer, she'19}, witnessing entanglement \cite{malew, malmdiew}, testing Bell inequalities other than CHSH \cite{malbi}, identifying genuine entanglement \cite{gent}, and preparation contextuality \cite{contex'19}.
+An interesting twist in this situation is that with the slight modification to the independent and unbiased measurement scheme, an unbounded sequence of observers can be found who can certify non-classical correlation with the single observer in another side \cite{silva'15, colbeck'20}.
 Recently, some interesting applications of the sequential scheme like self testing unsharp measurement \cite{selftest'19, unsharp'20}, reusing teleportation channel \cite{wktele}, generating randomness \cite{rand'17} have been proposed, thereby showing its potentiality in quantum technologies.
-An interesting observation from the above studies is that if one restricts to a particular measurement scheme, i.e., independent and unbiased measurement by the series of observers \cite{malchsh}, the number of successful detection of nonclassical correlation depends on the strength of the underlying correlation, detection and measurement processes in an intricate way which is not well understood yet.
-The number is finite and dictated by the trade-off between the disturbance and information gain by measurements.
-For example, it is found that at most twelve Bobs can witness entanglement with single Alice \cite{malew} while only two can violate CHSH inequality \cite{silva'15, malchsh}.
+An interesting observation from the above studies is that if one restricts to a particular measurement scheme, i.e., independent and unbiased measurement by the series of observers \cite{malchsh}, it is not straightforward to predict the number of sequential observers that would show non-local correlations.
+As the number of sequential violations depends on the initial strength of the correlation, detection and measurement process in a non-trivial way, it is not well characterized yet.
+The number is finite and dictated by the trade-off between the disturbance and information gained by measurements.
+For example, it was found that for maximally entangled two-qubit initially shared state, at most twelve Bobs can detect entanglement with a single Alice employing measurement settings pertinent to the optimal witness operator \cite{malew} while two Bobs sharing the same state with Alice can violate CHSH inequality \cite{silva'15, malchsh} based on optimal measurement settings required for Bell-violation.
 In the sequential measurement, partial information is extracted which is sufficient for the detection scheme and at the same time, some residual correlation remains for other rounds which gradually diminishes with a longer sequence of Bobs.
 It also reveals that witnessing entanglement possibly disturbs the state less compared to the situation when the Bell-CHSH test is performed, thereby admitting more robustness of the former scheme against noise.
 Similarly, measurement-device-independent entanglement witness \cite{mdiew'13} turns out to be more suitable in the sequential situation than that of the standard entanglement witness \cite{ew} as shown through the increased number of Bobs \cite{malmdiew}.